Biden promises new Ukraine aid, warns Russia on chem weapons

 BRUSSELS (AP) — President Joe Biden and Western allies pledged new sanctions and humanitarian aid on Thursday in response to Vladimir Putin’s assault on Ukraine, but their offers fell short of the more robust military assistance that President Volodymyr Zelenskyy pleaded for in a pair of live-video appearances.

-Biden, in an early evening news conference after meeting with NATO and G-7 leaders, warned that a chemical attack by Russia “would trigger a response in kind.”
+Biden, in an early evening news conference after the meetings, warned that a chemical attack by Russia “would trigger a response in kind.”

 “You’re asking whether NATO would cross.
 We’d make that decision at the time,” Biden said.